s-diniro/ioti-shields/QueryableSimpleShield/README.md

  ```

-These parameters needs to be provided when submitting/updating the shield code using the [createShieldCode API](https://ioti.us-south.containers.mybluemix.net/docs/#!/shield-codes/createShieldCode) or [updateShieldCode API](https://ioti.us-south.containers.mybluemix.net/docs/#!/shield-codes/updateShieldCode).
-The parameters are provided as part of the **jobOptions** field like:
+These parameters need to be provided when creating or updating the shield code by using the [createShieldCode API](https://ioti.us-south.containers.mybluemix.net/docs/#!/shield-codes/createShieldCode) or the [updateShieldCode API](https://ioti.us-south.containers.mybluemix.net/docs/#!/shield-codes/updateShieldCode).
+The parameters are provided as part of the **jobOptions** field as shown in the following example:

  ```json
 {